arnoudbeerepoot/Building-A-Handwritten-Digits-Classifier-using-Cross-Validation/landing-page.md

 On this page I have listed my Jupyter books.

+## Building a Spam filter with Naive Bayes

 ## Building A Handwritten Digits Classifier using Cross Validation

 In this project machine learning using k-fold cross validation is used to build a handwritten digits classifier.